Jewellery and Watch Insurance

 What types of things may not be covered?

-Insurers may not insure for all eventualities some of the main things to be wary of are below:
+Insurers may not provide cover for all eventualities.
+Some of the main things to be wary of are below:

 Unforced Theft – If someone has not forcefully entered your home or was invited into your house then sometimes insurers may not payout